HMAckerman/GUImap/docs/HaydenAckermanTestPlanv3.md

 ## Risks

 1. Risks

-> This test plan has some assumed risks:
+   This test plan has some assumed risks:

     -   The project will not be completed in time

     -   Critical project-stopping bugs will happen

     -   Other schoolwork will take priority

     -   Data corruption leads to loss of the project

 2. Mitigations

- > There are mitigations in place for the risks:
+    There are mitigations in place for the risks:

     -   Responsible time management will ensure that the project is completed in time

     -   Debugging will help narrow down problem pieces of code

     -   Balancing of schoolwork will ensure that equal attention is provided to the project

     -   Several backups will ensure that if any data corruption occurs, its effect will be minimal

 ## Assumptions and Dependencies

 1. Assumptions

-> This testing will have some assumptions:
+    This testing will have some assumptions:

     -   Constantly working on the project will not be possible

     -   Bugs will happen

     -   Deadlines will need to be extended

 2. Dependencies

- > This testing has some dependencies:
+    This testing has some dependencies:

     -   Scanning cannot be completed without the Nmap engine

     -   Storage of scanning results cannot be completed without the database

     -   The project cannot be completed without an IDE

     -   The project cannot be completed without Python

     -   Scanning cannot be completed without a network

 ## Approvals

-1. Approvals

-> The people that will have to approve the plan is Hayden Ackerman and Dr.
+The people that will have to approve the plan is Hayden Ackerman and Dr.
-> Sean Hayes.
+Sean T. Hayes.